 A gap between the forecast outlays and the amounts allocated in the financial plan indicates further work is required on reviewing service levels in the AM Plan (including possibly revising the long-term financial plan).

-We will manage the 'gap' by developing this AM Plan to provide guidance on future service levels and resources required to provide these services in consultation with the community.
+The 'gap' will be managed by developing this AMP to provide guidance on future service levels and resources required to provide these services in consultation with the community.

-Forecast costs are shown in 2022-dollar values.
+Forecast costs are shown in 2024-dollar values.